 - Arrange the necessary stationeries and equipment to perform the process.

 - If you use apps or software for the counting process, upgrade them to the current version.

-- If you use an electronic instrument to do the counting, check the accuracy of the instrument.
+- If you use an electronic instrument to do the counting, check the instrument’s accuracy.

 - Find out and assign some extra space for counting if required.

 - Instruct the employees who perform the process of handling some situations in writing.